wspringer/redis-async-gen/README.md

 }
 ```

-Under the hoods, this library will call scan command repeatedly, fetching new sets of keys whenever it needs.
+Under the hoods, this library will execute the scan command repeatedly, fetching new sets of keys whenever it needs.
 The underlying cursor logic is completely hidden.

 If you *are* using the `for` comprehension to loop over keys matching a certain pattern, then be advised that you can break out of the loop at any time using the `break` operation.